codingforpleasure/customized-workspace/README.md

 ```
 unit-tests-db
 ```
-* You can even easily add this command to the git push hook I have added.
+* You can even easily add this command to the git pre-push hook which was added here.

 ## Get familiar with the hotkeys: